arangodb/kube-arangodb/docs/design/scaling.md

 # Scaling

+Number of running servers is controlled through `spec.<server_group>.count` field.

+### Scale-up
+When increasing the `count`, operator will try to create missing pods.
+When scaling up make sure that you have enough computational resources / nodes, otherwise pod will stuck in Pending state.

+### Scale-down

+Scaling down is always done 1 server at a time.

+Scale down is possible only when all other actions on ArangoDeployment are finished.

 The internal process followed by the ArangoDB operator when scaling up is as follows:

-- Set CR state to `Scaling`
+- It chooses a member to be evicted.
+First it will try to remove unhealthy members or fall-back to the member with highest deletion_priority.
-- Create an additional server Pod
+- Making an internal calls, it forces the server to resign leadership.
+  In case of DB servers it means that all shard leaders will be switched to other servers.
-- Wait until server is ready before continuing
+- Wait until server is cleaned out from cluster
-- Set CR state to `Ready`

-The internal process followed by the ArangoDB operator when scaling down a dbserver is as follows:

-- Set CR state to `Scaling`
-- Drain the dbserver (TODO fill in procedure)
-- Shutdown the dbserver such that it removes itself from the agency
-- Remove the dbserver Pod
-- Set CR state to `Ready`

-The internal process followed by the ArangoDB operator when scaling down a coordinator is as follows:

-- Set CR state to `Scaling`
-- Shutdown the coordinator such that it removes itself from the agency
-- Remove the coordinator Pod
+- Pod finalized
-- Set CR state to `Ready`

-Note: Scaling is always done 1 server at a time.